azimuth-cloud/azimuth-config/docs/deployment/automation.md

 A configuration environment for dynamic review environments is set up [in the usual way](../configuration/index.md), subject to the caveats above.
-The following is a minimal set of Ansible variables that are required, in addition to the `base` and `singlenode` mixin environments:
+The following is a minimal set of Ansible variables that will work for most clouds, when combined with the `base` and `singlenode` mixin environments (plus any site-specific mixin environments):

 ```yaml
 # Configuration for the K3S node